 Disney travel planners recommend arranging your Disney lodging at least six months before your stay as the first step in your trip planning.
 So, it’s smart to focus on first acquiring the cards you need to make your hotel reservations with points.

-While you do have plenty of options, you might want to consider aiming for one of the resorts on the property.
+While you have plenty of options, you might want to consider aiming for one of the resorts on the property when they resume taking reservations.
 Two popular choices: the Walt Disney World Swan and Dolphin resort hotels.

 When Barrett and his family went to Disney, they stayed at the Swan, which is about 100 yards from the Dolphin, on the same complex.